Serialization in Storm

 is possible to make the server execute arbitrary code by simply sending it a new class with the

-function.
+desired code in the execute function.
 This is however not possible.
 The serialized data only

 contains the names of classes and their data members.
 No code is transmitted in the serialized